 3. Protect your security cameras from the harsh weather:

-Even though a high-quality surveillance camera always features considerable weather and waterproofing ratings, others may not have adequate protection against inclement weather.
-And if you feel that the camera isn’t adequately doesn’t have enough protection, you should consider placing it under eaves.
+Even though a high-quality surveillance camera always boasts considerable weather and waterproofing ratings, others may not have adequate protection against inclement weather.
+And if you feel that the camera isn’t doesn’t have enough weather protection, you should consider placing it under eaves.

 4. Take care of the cabling:

-This is equally a critical step and one you wouldn’t want to ignore.
-Leaving your CCTV connected wires exposed could potentially put your overall security system at a huge risk.
-Your cables could easily be interfered with, and this will, in turn, leave your security system being compromised.
+This is an equally critical step, and one you wouldn’t want to ignore.
+Leaving your CCTV connected wires exposed could potentially put your overall security system at huge risk.
+Your cables could easily be interfered with, and this will, in turn, leave your security system compromised.
 For enhanced security, all the CCTV cables should be properly sealed and out of reach.

-5. Always test your equipment before you commit to the full installation:
+5. Always test your equipment before you commit to full installation:

 6. Consider professional installation:

-You already know that your home security is an important part of your home.
-As such, you should never go for cheap when looking to hire someone to help you install security lighting and CCTV cameras.
+You’ve already decided that your home security is an important part of your home.
+As such, you should never go for a cheap technician when looking to hire someone to help you install security lighting and CCTV cameras.
 Instead, go with highly qualified professionals who boast enough experience working in security settings.

 7. Consider routine maintenance:

 It is not just your luxury car that requires routine maintenance, your security lighting, and CCTV systems need it too.
 Once in a while, you should have your security appliances and devices inspected for potential hitches.
-What’s more, you need to ensure that your outdoor LED bulbs are working properly and are equally clean.
-Outdoor equipment can be highly susceptible to the wrath of daily elements such as grime and dirt, and this may dent their overall performance.
+What’s more, you need to ensure that your outdoor LED bulbs are working properly and are regularlycleaned.
+Outdoor equipment can be highly susceptible to the grime of dust and dirt, and this may limit their overall performance.